miquelbeltran/conductor-viewmodel/README.md

         // 2.
 Obtain your ViewModel using the viewModelProvider() method val viewModel = viewModelProvider().get(MyViewModel::class.java)

+        // 2.1 You can also provide a factory to viewModelProvider
+        // val viewModel = viewModelProvider(factory).get(MyViewModel::class.java)

         // 3.
 Observe your LiveData
         viewModel.getLiveData().observe(this, Observer<String> {